gilsaputro/aqua-farm-manager/README.md

 - Build Vault and store secrets
 - Build Redis and verify that it is running
 - Build Postgres and verify that it is running
-- Build NSQ and create a topic for the aqua_farm_tracking_event."
+- Build NSQ and create a topic for the aqua_farm_tracking_event

 To stop the dependencies, run :
 ```azure